keyv/iOSUnityVuforiaGuide/README.md

 #endif
 ```

-Now in the `Build Settings` under `Apple LLVM 7.1 - Language` section, find field called `Prefix Header` and instead of `/ENTER/PATH/HERE` add path to previously created file `YOUR_PROJECT_NAME/PrefixHeader.pch` which in my case is:  `UnityIntegration/PrefixHeader.pch`
+Now in the `Build Settings` under `Apple LLVM 7.1 - Language` section, find the field called `Prefix Header` and instead of `/ENTER/PATH/HERE` add path to previously created file, e.g.: `YOUR_PROJECT_NAME/PrefixHeader.pch` which in my case is:  `UnityIntegration/PrefixHeader.pch`

 ![](imgs/7.png?raw=true "")

 ##Step 8

-Rename `main.m` to `main.mm` and `AppDelegate.m` to `AppDelegate.mm`
+Rename `Supporting Files/main.m` to `main.mm` and `AppDelegate.m` to `AppDelegate.mm`

 ![](imgs/8.png?raw=true "")

 ##Step 9

-Go to `Integration/Classes/main.mm` copy all code from this file and paste it instead of code in `Supporting Files/main.mm`
+Go to `Integration/Classes/main.mm`, copy all code from this file and paste it instead of code in `Supporting Files/main.mm`

 Now, in `Supporting Files/main.mm` change line: `const char* AppControllerClassName = "UnityAppController";`